WordPress/gutenberg/docs/design.md

 The **content area** holds the document itself.

 The **settings sidebar** holds document metadata.
-Both for the document itself (tags, categories, schedule etc.), but also advanced settings for blocks in the "Block" tab.
+Both for the document itself (tags, categories, schedule etc.), but also for blocks in the "Block" tab.

 On mobile, the sidebar is hidden until you click the cog button to open it.
 On a desktop you can dismiss it for an immersive writing experience.